Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: Relaxation of the Minkowski content

 The set $\{f\geq0\}$ is compact, hence for $h>0$ sufficiently small $B^+(\{f\geq0\},h)$ is compact.
 Moreover, $\frac{T_hf-f}{h}$ is smaller than the Lipschitz constant of $f$, hence the integrand in the r.h.s.\ is dominated by an $L^1$ function.
 We take the inferior and superior limit in the l.h.s.\ and r.h.s.\ (respectively) of the inequality above; the Fatou's Lemma brings us to the conclusion. \end{proof}

-We now prove that we can, without loss of generality, assume that the functions of a sequence attaining the minimum in the definition of the perimeter have compact support. \begin{proposition} Let $(X,F,\mm)$ be a Finsler manifold, such that all closed forward balls are compact and let $E\subset X$ be a Borel set with finite measure.
+We now prove that we can, without loss of generality, assume that the functions of a sequence attaining the minimum in the definition of the perimeter have compact support. \begin{proposition} Let $(X,F,\mm)$ be a forward-complete measured Finsler manifold, and let $E\subset X$ be a Borel set with finite measure.
 Then there exists a sequence of Lipschitz functions with compact support, $(w_n)_n$, such that $w_n\to \indicator_E$ in $L^1$ and $\PP(E)=\lim_{n\to\infty}\int_X |\partial w_n|\,d\mm$. \end{proposition} \begin{proof} Fix $E\subset X$ with finite measure, such that $\PP(E)<\infty$ (otherwise the proof is trivial).
 Let $A_n:=B^+(o,n)$ for some $o$, fixed once and for all.
 Up to taking subsequences, we can assume that $\mm(E\backslash A_n)\leq 2^{-n}$.
 Let $\phi_n$ be the $3$-Lipschitz function given by

 This function takes value $1$ and $0$ in a neighborhood of $\overline{A_n}$ and $X\backslash A_{n+1}$, respectively.
 By definition of perimeter, there exist a sequence $u_n:A_n\to[0,1]$ of locally Lipschitz function such that